nicolasblackburn/planete_mars_remake/README.md

 ## Issues / To-dos

-- Scaling depending on screen dimension, centered canvas
+- Update game objects scales on window resize
 - Mobile controls: tap shoot, delay for pointer up event to allow shooting and moving at the same time
 - Collision detection is too processor intensive for mobiles, need a more efficient solution
 - Don't allow more than 3 bullets in the screen and reduce the range